 Final Price: $0.55

-At the beginning of every month, Coupons.com usually releases high-value Charmin coupons, valued up to $1.
-Follow The Krazy Coupon Lady to be notified when these coupons come out; then print them right away.
-I always make sure to print at least four of these coupons (I can print two per phone number) and hold on to them until I see a good sale or promotion.
-Target and CVS are known for having promotions where extra money can be saved by spending or buying a certain amount of product.
+At the beginning of every month, Coupons.com usually releases high-value Charmin coupons, with a value up to $1.
+Follow The Krazy Coupon Lady to receive notifications when these coupons come out; then print them right away.
+I always make sure to print at least four of these coupons (I can print two per phone number).
+Then I hold onto them until I see a good sale or promotion.
+Target and CVS are known for having promotions where you can save extra money by spending or buying a certain amount of product.
 Here’s a recent CVS deal:

 Spend $30, Receive $10 Extrabucks, Limit 1